 All paid time off ("PTO") must be approved in advance by the employee's supervisor.
 Employees should request time off through the Court's payroll system two weeks in advance if possible.
-Except in exigent circumstances, employee requests for PTO must be made and approved no fewer than two days before the time off requested.
+Except in exigent circumstances, employee requests for PTO shall be processed and either approved or denied no later than ten (10) business days after the time request is submitted.
 Approval of all PTO requests will depend on whether the request can be accommodated within the Court's workload requirements.

 During certain times of the year when numerous PTO requests are received, the possibility exists that not all requests will be granted.
-Generally, PTO requests will be granted based on business needs, seniority and the priority of the requests received.
+Generally, PTO requests will be granted based on business needs, seniority, whether the employee was granted/denied PTO during a time of high PTO requests in the previous year, and a consideration of the circumstances.